TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Cicada.md

 <br />

-This missconfiguration is quite dangerous, as users in this group are allowed to `back up` and restore any file on the system.
+This misconfiguration is quite dangerous, as users in this group are allowed to `back up` and restore any file on the system.

 <br />